MicrosoftDocs/playfab-docs/playfab-docs/features/config/titledata/quickstart.md

 # Title Data quickstart

 This quickstart describes how to programmatically create and use **Title Data**.

-This an important topic because storing a **Game's** configuration data remotely, on the server, where it can be changed at any time, is one of the most basic reasons to use a service like **PlayFab**.
+This an important topic because storing a game's configuration data remotely, on the server, where it can be changed at any time, is one of the most basic reasons to use a service like **PlayFab**.

 **Title Data** is represented as **Key/Value Pairs (KVPs)**, that can only be associated with a specific **Title**.